-- An excessively large quantity of parts negatively affects the cycle time due to parts overlapping and the need to vibrate the feeder numerous times. - An excessively small quantity of parts also negatively affect the cycle time because you have to supply parts to the platform numerous times.
+- If there are too many parts: - An excessively large quantity of parts negatively affects the cycle time due to parts overlapping and the need to vibrate the feeder numerous times. - If there are too few parts: - An excessively small quantity of parts also negatively affects the cycle time because you have to supply parts to the platform numerous times.
+The cycle time is negatively affected.